Serolf777/netflix-recom/README.md

 # Neflix-recom

-Practice testing for connecting a webpage to LLM to get dynamic results.
+Webpage that is connected to a local LLM to get dynamic results and leverages react for dynamically loading data on the webpage.
+Uses npm front end and node back end.

+The LLM leveraged comes from LM studio OpenAi's gpt-oss 20B and the server expects to be reachable at "http://127.0.0.1:1234".
+It can be downloaded [here](https://lmstudio.ai/).

 # Getting Started with Create React App